avoidwork/tenso/README.md

 ## HTML Renderer
 The HTML template can be overridden with a custom HTML document.

+Dark mode is supported!
+The `dark` class will be added to the `body` tag if the user's browser is in dark mode.

 ```
 webroot: {
     root: "full path",